drcandacemakedamoore/cleanX/README.md

         Crop off excessive black frames (run this on single images) one at a time

-        Run on a list to make a prototype tiny Xray others can be comapared to
+        Run on a list to make a prototype tiny Xray others can be compared to

         Run on image files which are inside a folder to check if they are "clean"